 Vinyl fences are as low-maintenance as it gets.
 Unlike wood, you never need to refinish or restain them.

 This not only saves you time but money as well.
-Over the life of a fence, you’ll end up paying more for a wood fence because it needs regular maintenance that a vinyl fence doesn’t need.
+Over the life of a fence, you’ll end up paying more for a wood fence because it needs regular maintenance that a vinyl fence simply doesn’t require.

 3. Style Options

-As many uses as a fence has, it’s also a part of your home’s design.
+As many uses as a fence can have, it’s also a part of your home’s design.
 If you choose the right style, it can add to your curb appeal and give your home a more finished, manicured look.